j9t/little-books/manuscript/html-css-coding-guidelines.md

 }
 ```

 Suppose you need to edit this style sheet.
-How do you specify and order the colors for a new author section?
+How do you specify and order the colors for a new “author” section?
 Meet _inconsistency_.

 While one might argue that keeping the guidelines in mind makes the process of writing code itself a little slower, locating and refactoring code still becomes easier and faster.

 ### Usability

 An indirect benefit that follows consistency is improved usability.
 Improved developer usability, that is.
-Improved “ease of use and learnability of code,” then, as I described in _The Little Book of HTML/CSS Frameworks_.
+Improved “ease of use and learnability of code,” as I put it in _The Little Book of HTML/CSS Frameworks_.
 Why?
 Because through coding guidelines, developers are able to set and trust expectations, which again helps locating and refactoring code.

 ### Collaboration